+(RS III WINNON)

-Particulars Loans (in Mn)
+Particulars Loans

 Aggregate amount granted/ provided during the year

-- Associate 570

--Fellow Subsidiaries 190
+-Others 360

-Balance outstanding as at balance sheet date in respect of above cases
+Balance outstanding as at 300

+balance sheet date in respect of

+above cases

-- Associate 449
+- Others 305

--Fellow Subsidiaries 190

-- b) During the year the investments made, and the terms and conditions of the grant of all loans are not prejudicial to the Company's interest. - c) The Company has granted loans during the year to companies where the schedule of repayment of principal and payment of interest has been stipulated and the repayment or receipts are regular. - d) There are no amounts of loans and advances in the nature of loans granted to companies, firms, limited liability partnerships or any other parties which are overdue for more than ninety days. - e) There were no loans or advance in the nature of loan granted to companies, firms, Limited Liability Partnerships or any other parties which had fallen due during the year - f) The Company has not granted any loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(f) of the Order is not applicable to the Company. - (iv) Loans, and investments in respect of which provisions of sections 185 and 186 of the Companies Act, 2013 are applicable have been complied with by the Company. - (v) The Company has neither accepted any deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Companies Act and the rules made thereunder, to the extent applicable.
-Accordingly, the requirement to report on clause 3(v) of the Order is not applicable to the Company. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, related to the medical and healthcare services, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
+- b) During the year the terms and conditions of the grant of all loans to companies are not prejudicial to the Company's interest. - c) The Company has granted loans during the year to companies where the schedule of repayment of principal and payment of interest has been stipulated and the repayment or receipts are regular. - d) There are no amounts of loans and advances in the nature of loans granted to companies, firms, limited liability partnerships or any other parties which are overdue for more than ninety days. - e) There were no loans or advance in the nature of loan granted to companies, firms, Limited Liability Partnerships or any other parties which was fallen due during the year, that have been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - f) The Company has not granted any loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(f) of the Order is not applicable to the Company. - (iv) Loans in respect of which provisions of sections 185 and 186 of the Companies Act, 2013 are applicable have been complied with by the Company. - (v) The Company has neither accepted any deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Companies Act and the rules made thereunder, to the extent applicable.
+Accordingly, the requirement to report on clause 3(v) of the Order is not applicable to the Company.

+- (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, related to the medical and healthcare services, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
 We have not, however, made a detailed examination of the same. - (vii) a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, cess and other statutory dues applicable to it.
-According to the information and explanations given to us and based on audit procedures performed by us, no undisputed amounts payable in respect of these statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable. - b) There are no dues of goods and services tax, provident fund, employees' state insurance, income tax, cess, and other statutory dues which have not been deposited on account of any dispute. - (viii) The Company has not surrendered or disclosed any transaction, previously unrecorded in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.
-Accordingly, the requirement to report on clause 3(viii) of the Order is not applicable to the Company.
+According to the information and explanations given to us and based on audit procedures performed by us, no undisputed amounts payable in respect of these statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable. - b) The dues of goods and services tax, provident fund, employees' state insurance, incometax, cess and other statutory dues have not been deposited on account of any dispute, are as follows: